 The term is the number of years it will take to pay off a home loan if the minimum payment is made each month.
 Knowing how long you plan to stay in your home can affect the type of home loan that fits your situation when you shop for a mortgage — not only short or long term, but also fixed or adjustable interest rate.

 Of course, every borrower’s situation is unique.
-But according to the National Association of Realtors®, the average homeowner tenure was 13.2 years in 2021.
-And in 2023, people who were selling homes had typically lived in the property for a decade.
+But according to the National Association of Realtors®, in 2024, people who were selling homes had typically lived in the property for a decade.
+So it might be reasonable to expect that you’ll spend 10 years in the home unless you already know otherwise.

 💡 Quick Tip: SoFi’s Lock and Look + feature allows you to lock in a low mortgage financing rate for 90 days while you search for the perfect place to call home.